 Safety equipment is extremely critical for every type and size of the warehouse.
 A lot of injuries and product damage incidents can be avoided with appropriate safety equipment.

-For instance, a shelf safety netting helps stop heavy cartons from falling off palletized loads, breaking open and prevent injuries to employees working in that space.
+For instance, shelf safety netting helps stop heavy cartons from falling off palletized loads, breaking open, and preventing injuries to employees working in that space.
 Visibility mirrors though installed for protecting workers, also help prevent incidents of stock damage.

 Author Bio: